Now closed. New version opens August 7, 2020!

-The EXPERIENCE is an artist-driven, large-scale, fully immersive art installation that invites participants to explore a fantastical, multimedia environment through sight, sound, movement, and touch.
-This ambitious new project has completely transformed the second floor of the Hardesty Center.
-Five local lead artists have guided the creative direction of the project.
-The art itself takes the form of fantastical multimedia that guests will experience and interact with as they move through the space.
+THE EXPERIENCE was an artist-driven, large-scale, fully immersive art installation that invited participants to explore a fantastical, multimedia environment through sight, sound, movement, and touch.
+This ambitious project completely transformed the second floor of the Hardesty Center.
+Five local lead artists guided the creative direction of the project.
+The art itself took the form of fantastical multimedia for guests to experience and interact with as they moved through the space.

 David Reed James

 David Reed James has been a professional sculptor for more than 20 years.
 Since 1997 he has created huge, immersive sets and props for more than 50 major motion pictures including Avatar, Pirates of the Caribbean, Transformers, Team America, Jurassic World, National Treasure, Indiana Jones, Kill Bill, The Grinch, and Guardians of the Galaxy 2.
 His personal work employs whimsical conceptual and kinetic elements often created using discarded and repurposed materials.
 A great-stellated-dodecahedron shape made from real cheese pizza slices and a moving ring of dominoes that perpetually knock themselves down are some examples.
 In the summer of 2013 he moved to Tulsa where he spends his free time with his 9-year-old daughter.